-ElderBots is a program conducted by the Carnegie Mellon University Quality of Life Technology Center.
+ElderBots is a program created by the (now defunct) Carnegie Mellon University Quality of Life Technology Center.
 The main goals of ElderBots are to:

 • improve the quality of life for older adults by facilitating intergenerational contact, and,